 Most of the sports facility managers I talk to on a regular basis are always looking for new programming ideas.
-In particular, baseball and softball facilities are usually looking for ideas because they’re typically at risk for over-relying on rentals – which is one of the top contributors to sports center failure.
+In particular, baseball and softball facilities are usually looking for ideas.
+Typically, they’re at risk for over-relying on rentals – which is one of the top contributors to sports center failure.

 If you’re struggling to come up with diverse programming for your sports center, consider hosting umpiring clinics.